 As of January, we are partnering with UBC’s Centre for Community Engaged Learning and its 300-level engineering students.
 Together we will produce feasibility reports on tiny houses on the following topics: grey/black water systems, solar energy and tiny houses as single and multiple-units (pocket village/community).
 We are inviting city planners, urban designers and engineers to join us at CityStudio on January 24, 2017 to co-design the content of these reports.

-We are also asking municipalities to bring forward plots of land they would like to explore in a tiny house pilot and/or use in one of our studies (optional) using gambling through online roulette.
+We are also asking municipalities to bring forward plots of land they would like to explore in a tiny house pilot and/or use in one of our studies (optional) using gambling through online roulette at 666casino.
 Those who are interested in a pilot and/or proposing land for one of our studies can directly email co-organizer Samantha Gambling at email@example.com.

 For more details on the event and to register, please click here.
 Please note space is limited.